Harsh-2706/Legacy-Code-Modernization-Engine/README.md

 A production-grade developer tool designed for the precision migration of legacy repositories (such as Java) to modern Python 3.12+.
 The engine leverages advanced Context Optimization via the Scaledown API to eliminate LLM hallucinations by pruning irrelevant code and dependencies.

 ## Problem Understanding
-The primary challenge in modernizing legacy codebases using Large Language Models (LLMs) is the limited context window and the high cost of token ingestion.
-Legacy files are often bloated with repetitive UI boilerplate, dense comments, and transitive dependencies that saturate the LLM context.
-This leads to severe hallucinations, loss of business logic, and exorbitant API costs.
-Our solution focuses on solving the context bottleneck by intelligently parsing, mapping, and compressing legacy code before it ever reaches the LLM, ensuring only high-value algorithmic logic is preserved.
+The core difficulty in modernizing legacy code with Large Language Models (LLMs) lies in their limited context capacity and the high cost of processing large inputs.
+Legacy codebases are often cluttered with repetitive UI boilerplate, excessive comments, and deeply nested dependencies, all of which consume valuable context space without adding meaningful insight.
+As a result, LLMs struggle to retain critical business logic, leading to hallucinations and inefficient outputs.

+To address this, our approach tackles the problem at its source by preprocessing the code—intelligently parsing, mapping, and compressing it before it reaches the model.
+This ensures that only the most relevant, high-value algorithmic logic is preserved, reducing noise, lowering costs, and significantly improving the accuracy of generated results.

 ## Technique Implementation
 We implemented a multi-stage context optimization pipeline: